The Basement Tapes is the sixteenth studio album by Bob Dylan and the seventh studio album by The Band, released in 1975.

-As far as Dylan and The Band were concerned, these were demos of songs they might record in the future (The Band recorded several of them on their first album), but many of the songs were also circulated to record companies in the hope that other bands would cover them.
-Inevitably, these wound up in the wrong hands, and "the basement tapes" as they became known wound up setting the pattern for bootleg recordings in rock music, being sold under the counter in countless record shops and even being reviewed in major magazines as "Dylan's lost masterpiece".
+As far as Dylan and The Band were concerned, these were demos of songs they might record in the future (The Band would indeed record several of them for their first album), but many of the songs were also circulated to record companies in the hope that other bands would cover them.
+Inevitably, these wound up in the wrong hands, and "the basement tapes", as they soon became known, wound up setting the pattern for bootleg recordings in rock music, being sold under the counter in countless record shops and even being reviewed in major magazines as "Dylan's lost masterpiece".

-Columbia Records finally released an official version of The Basement Tapes in 1975 to general critical acclaim, though some were disappointed that some of the best-known tracks were left off, while others were overdubbed and padded with unrelated songs by The Band recorded between 1968 and 1975.
+Columbia Records finally released an official version of The Basement Tapes in 1975 to general critical acclaim, though some were disappointed that some of the best-known tracks were left off, while others were "improved" with newly-recorded overdubs, and the album was padded with unrelated songs The Band had recorded (without Dylan) between 1968 and 1975.
 While the official release still held a lot of great music, the bootleggers didn't go out of business.
+In The '80s, fans got ahold of a bunch of higher quality reels, giving the jam sessions and song sketches their first public airings, resulting in several highly-sought after bootleg CD sets.
+Famed music critic Greil Marcus even devoted a whole book to the then-unreleased recordings.note

-The (essentially) complete basement tapes were finally released in 2014 as part of Dylan's ongoing Bootleg Series, both as a double CD of highlights and as a 6-CD, 139-song set.
+The (essentially) complete basement tapes finally got an official release in 2014 as part of Dylan's ongoing Bootleg Series, both as a double CD of highlights and as a 6-CD, 139-song set.

 For a complete list of all songs recorded at the sessions, see the other wiki.